matchyOrg/matchy/README.md

-In this open source project, we're making speed dating paperless! 💌 <br>
+In this open source project, we're making speed dating paperless! 💌

-Check this [elevator pitch](https://www.youtube.com/watch?v=n2XdwmY_asM&t=133s) out to find out what we're all about.
+> Check this [elevator pitch](https://www.youtube.com/watch?v=n2XdwmY_asM&t=133s) out to find out what we're all about.

 Speed dating doesn't happen online.
 It is an organized social event in which participants have one-on-one conversations typically limited to less than ten minutes, for the purpose of meeting people they would like to date or befriend.